Ale-Costa92/AWS-Projects/QuickSight_Data-Visualization-S3/README.md

 # Data Insights with AWS QuickSight and Amazon S3

 In today's data-driven world, the ability to transform raw information into actionable insights is fundamental.
 Data visualization plays a central role in this transformation.
-In this project, we utlize the potent combination of AWS QuickSight and Amazon S3, showcasing their ability to turn data into compelling visual representations.
+In this project, we utlize the potent combination of AWS QuickSight and Amazon S3, showcasing their ability to turn data into valuable visual representations.

 ## Prerequisites